 Focus Area 6: AI Merchandising

-The visual merchandising of your online store is a critical part to the success of an eCommerce business.
-It is the secret on how your can engage with your shoppers and guide them towards making a purchase.
+The visual merchandising of your online store is a critical part of the success of an eCommerce business.
+It is the secret to how you can engage with your shoppers and guide them towards making a purchase.

 When using intelligent technology, your shoppers are not only more likely to buy the goods you’re promoting, but by creating a great user experience, your customers will enjoy engaging with your digital store and will be more likely to return.
 For retailers, this means that you’ll have a significantly increased conversion rate and a higher AOV.

 The importance of retailing the product itself is often overlooked by retailers as they look at the navigation, page copy, filters, adverts and product recommendation engines but often skip over the product ordering and product discovery.

 If you’re looking to merchandise your products effectively, we recommend using Remarkable Commerce Merchandising Manager, a super powerful tool that enables you to manually and dynamically control the retailing of your product lists.
 Save time, save money and improve your conversion rate by transforming your online visual merchandising.

 Focus Area 7: AI Product Recommendations